pereznetworks/A-Course-Rating-API/README.md

   - findQuery basically does a find using a 2 parameters:

-    - document (compiled from a model)
+    - documentFromModel (compiled from a model)

-    - queryObject, a.k.a ... {propertyName: 'string or value'}
+    - searhcQueryObject, a.k.a ... {propertyName: 'string or value', }

     - then, setting a new promise to be able use Promise#then

+      - findQuery(documentFromModel, searchQueryObject).then().catch()
-      - findQuery(user, {}).then()
+      - createNew(documentFromModel, searchQueryObject).then().catch()

   - this will simplify the code in users and courses routes

-    - will be creating a separate js module...
+    - will be creating a separate js module...in the documentMethods folder
+    - then exporting from documentMethods/index.js

       - for each mongoose db method needed

 ## Lots more to do :